pandyasdhaval/CourseLinkScrape/README.md

   It's just an experimental project created to learn scraping from an actual big scale website

   I will not hold responsibility if you choose to borrow and change any part of the code (especially the wait times!)

+### Requirements
+1. Requires chromedriver to be in the same dir as the project
+2. Username and Password field have to be filled to watch it run!